Michael Burrage: Return to private practice

 In 2001, Burrage returned to private law practice.
 He started The Burrage Law Firm with his younger son David and daughter-in-law Heather (née Hillburn) Burrage.
 In 2007, Burrage became a Managing Partner at a second law firm, the Whitten Burrage Law Firm.

 In January 2015, Burrage represented billionaire Harold Hamm during his divorce case.
 In March, the University of Oklahoma hired Burrage to investigate the 2015 University of Oklahoma Sigma Alpha Epsilon racism incident.
 In 2016, he was inducted into the Oklahoma Hall of Fame.

 In 2022, Burrage bought three condominiums in Fort Lauderdale, Florida for approximately $13.45 million.
 In February 2023, Attorney General of Oklahoma Gentner Drummond fired Whitten Burrage Law Firm from representing the state in opioid litigation.
-He alleged the firm had been paid $34 million dollars to represent the case by former Attorney Generals Michael J. Hunter and John M. O'Connor.
+He alleged the firm had been paid $34 million to represent the case by former Attorney Generals Michael J. Hunter and John M. O'Connor.
 Hunter hired the firm in a no bid contract which Drummond had previously criticized as an "insider deal."